metapolator/metapolator/CPS-metapolation.md

 For explanations of the datatypes, see [[cascading parameter sheets]].

-A CPS interpolator is a `StyleDict`, that is, a list of `Rule`s.
+A CPS interpolator is a list of `Rule`s.
 When interpolating /N/ masters, each `Parameter` whose `ParameterValue` is a list of /N-1/ real numbers is considered (we can either require that all parameters are valid interpolations, or ignore those that aren't).

 The interpolator interpolates in two senses: